chengxuphd/AROT-COV23/README.md

 # AROT-COV23

 The AROT-COV23 (**AR**abic **O**riginal **T**weets on **COV**ID-19 as of 20**23**) dataset is a large-scale collection of original Arabic tweets related to COVID-19, spanning from January 2020 to January 2023, and the period for which we collected the data runs from January 1, 2020 to January 5, 2023.
 The dataset contains approximately 500,000 original tweets, providing a rich source of information on how Arabic-speaking Twitter users have discussed and shared information about the pandemic.
-For more details on this dataset, please see the paper in the citation section below (https://openreview.net/forum?id=aUZhVQBl2W).
+For more details on this dataset, please see the [paper](https://openreview.net/forum?id=aUZhVQBl2W) in the citation section below.

 The tweets in the AROT-COV23 dataset were collected using a set of COVID-19-related keywords in Arabic.
 The tweets were then filtered to ensure that they were written in Arabic.
 We selected three keywords related to COVID-19 for the data request, the details are in the table below.